-During her career, she has held several positions of responsibility in the most important, national and international, professional associations of internal auditing, serving from 2004 to 2010 as President of the Italian Association of Internal Auditors, in the two-year period 2011-2012, as President of the European Confederation of Institutes of Internal Auditing and, from 2013 to 2014, she was Deputy Chairperson of the Institute of Internal Auditors (IIA), the major reference association in the world.
+During her career, she has held several positions of responsibility in the most important, national and international, professional associations of internal auditing, serving from 2004 to 2010 as President of the Italian Association of Internal Auditors, in the twoyear period 2011-2012, as President of the European Confederation of

+Institutes of Internal Auditing and, from 2013 to 2014, she was Deputy Chairperson of the Institute of Internal Auditors (IIA), the major reference association in the world.

-She is now the Chairperson of the Board of Statutory Auditors of Assicurazioni Generali S.p.A., as well as Independent Counsel and Chairperson of the Control and Risk Committee of Italmobiliare S.p.A.
+She is now the Chairperson of the Board of Statutory Auditors of Assicurazioni Generali S.p.A., as well as Independent Counsel and Chairperson of the Control and Risk Committee of Italmobiliare S.p.A., resigning with effect from the date of the next assembly.
+On 26 January 2017, she was appointed independent director of Alpha Bank A.E. based in Athens.

-She was also member of FAO (Food and Agriculture Organization) Audit Committee from 2012 to 2015, holding the position of Chairperson in the two-year period 2014-2015.
+She is senior advisor to Ferrero International S.A. within the Audit Committee and she was also a member of FAO (Food and Agriculture Organization) Audit Committee from 2012 to 2015, holding the position of Chairperson in the two-year period 2014-2015.